Raphael-devlpr/Supplier-Management-System/README.md

 ## Create ..env file
-Create a .env file to store your database credentials..
+Create a .env file to store your database credentials...